What Is Schumann Resonance?

 A better claim boundary is:

-7.83 Hz is a commonly referenced low-frequency PEMF setting associated with Schumann resonance terminology, but it should be interpreted with device specs, safety guidance, and realistic wellness expectations.
+Approximately 7.83 Hz is a commonly referenced low-frequency PEMF setting associated with Schumann resonance terminology.
+Its presence in a device should be interpreted with the rest of the technical specifications, safety guidance, and evidence for the specific use being discussed.

 Schumann Resonance and PEMF Mats

-Some PEMF mats include 7.83 Hz or Schumann resonance-style settings.
+Some PEMF mats include approximately 7.83 Hz or a setting described using Schumann resonance terminology.

-That can be useful as part of a device’s frequency range, but it is not the only thing to evaluate.
+That can be one feature within a device’s frequency range, but it is not the only thing to evaluate.

 Before choosing a PEMF mat based on Schumann resonance language, ask: